TeamNico58/squidgameweb/README.md

-# yeah so just run the html and thats it
+# go to the website if you want to use this